RaphaelRibes/samReader/README.md

 Special thanks to all contributors and the open-source community for their invaluable support.

-ASCII art generated with https://patorjk.com/software/taag/
+ASCII art based on this generator https://patorjk.com/software/taag/